zgr2575/SlowGuardian/README.md

 # SlowGuardian

-A Fast Proxy to bypass GoGuardian, as well as even jamming the Goguardian license key
+A powerful frontend powerd by Ultraviolet and Smarter Backend
 ## GoGo Bypass Proxy:

-The Proxy is a refined version of Interstellar.
-I will be making changes to that soon.
+The Proxy is a modern version of Interstellar, but since release everything has changed.
+There is new UI, request handling, and themes.

 ### Install Instructions